Kray-G/kinx/doc/spec/README.md

 ## Library

 Kinx has many useful libraries and you can use those once you install this product.
-Kinx goal is a glue between libraries, and Kinx will include many of useful libraries also in future.
+Kinx goal is to become a glue between libraries, and Kinx will include many of useful libraries also in future.

 ### Primitives